valory-xyz/mech-tools-dev/docs/index.md

 ## **Overview**

-This guide contains guidelines for contributing to the development of Mechs and offer services.

-In order to offer services, anyone can create and deploy their own Mech agents.
-First, developers can use existing pieces of code, called tools, or create and publish new ones.
-Once tools are created, Mech agents can be deployed on the Olas Registry.
-At this point, a Mech contract can be created via the [Mech MarketPlace](#appendix-what-is-the-mech-marketplace).
-Mech agents, when creating on-chain Mech contracts via the Mech Marketplace, can choose among three distinct payment models, each defining how the requester can pay for the service requested.
-Specifically, the payment models are the following:
+This guide explains how to contribute to the Mech ecosystem by developing and offering services.
+Anyone can offer services by creating and deploying their own Mech agents.
+The process typically involves the following steps:

+1. **Tool development**: Developers can either reuse existing tools (modular components of Mechs) or create and publish new ones.

+2. **Agent deployment**: Once the necessary tools are ready, a Mech agent can be deployed and registered on the Olas Registry.

+3. **Contract creation**: A Mech contract can then be created via the [Mech Marketplace](#appendix-what-is-the-mech-marketplace).
+When doing so, developers must choose a payment model that determines how requesters will pay for services.

+There are three available payment models:

-- Native:  A fixed-price model where the requester pays using the chain with native token native token for each delivered service;
+- **Native**: A fixed-price model where the requester pays in the chain’s native token for each delivered service.

-- Token: Similar to the Native model, but payments are made using a specified ERC20 token;
+- **Token**: Similar to the Native model, but payments are made using a specified ERC20 token.

-- Nevermined subscription: A dynamic pricing model that allows flexible pricing across different services.
+- **Nevermined subscription**: A dynamic pricing model that enables flexible pricing and access to multiple services through a single subscription.

-Mech agent deployment and related Mech contract creation process is handled by the [Mech quickstart](#2-running-a-mech-locally-on-the-mech-marketplace), and the main inputs to provide are the list of tools to be used, and the chosen payment model.
-It is also possible to follow these steps [manually](#3-deploying-a-mech-on-the-mech-marketplace-manually).

-The detailed instructions to create tools, test them locally and deploy a Mech agent, and accrue payments can be found below.
+Detailed instructions for creating tools, testing them locally, deploying Mech agents, and receiving payments are provided below.
+This guide contains guidelines for contributing to the development of the Mech Marketplace and offer services.

 ## 1. Creating and publishing a tool

 In order to contribute to Mechs' abilities, you can create and publish a tool.
 In order to do so, follow the instructions below.

-### 1. 1.
-Creating a tool

 **Requirements**:
   - [Python](https://www.python.org/) `>= 3.10`
   - [Poetry](https://python-poetry.org/docs/) `>=1.4.0`

+### 1. 1.
+Creating a tool

 In order to create a tool, the steps are as follows: